-When I was growing up we had no shortage of toys but they were hardly sophisticated and definitely were not technological.
+When I was growing up we had no shortage of toys but they were hardly sophisticated and definitely not technological.

 Some games may still be enjoyed today but offers will make you think that I am as old as Methuselah.

-Childhood toys and the memories they recall
+Childhood toys and the Memories they evoke

-When I was a child in the fifties money was tight.
-Retailers were still getting over the stock shortages that the War had brought upon them.
-Toys were still a luxury item and there was still an air of make do and mend.
+When I was a child living in Yorkshire in the 1950s money was tight.
+Retailers were still getting over the stock shortages of World War Two and its immediate aftermath.

 Hand-made Wooden Toys

 My Dad was quite a handy sort of guy and made plenty of things.
-Where our coal house had once been, Dad had made a small workshop.
+Where our coal-house had been, at the end of our kitchen, Dad made a small workshop.
 He had an old foot treadle, fret saw machine in here and he made wondrous items with off cuts of wood.

 - Red for a 6

 I still have this set of Dominoes stored in an old trunk and still with their original box.
 Obviously the beauty of these was the age of those playing the game was less important.
 For those would could not yet count game of Dominoes was as easy as matching the colours.